 Need a cremation urn, cremation jewelry, or keepsake urns?
 Check out A Good Goodbye’s Urn Store.
 At this online shopping site, you’ll find a wide selection of quality products.
 You can place your order through the secure site, or call 888-317-3099 and speak with a live person.
 Visit the Memorial Store now!

 About the Authors

 Gail Rubin, The Doyenne of Death®, is a death educator who helps families plan and implement customized, creative memorial services.
 She “knocked ‘em dead” with her TEDxABQ talk on end-of-life issues, and she uses humor and funny films to reduce resistance to discussing death.
 She is a pioneer of the Death Cafe movement in the United States and writes regularly about funeral trends for industry publications and The Family Plot Blog at AGoodGoodbye.com.
-She is also the author of the award-winning book, A Good Goodbye: Funeral Planning for Those Who Don’t Plan to Die and Kicking The Bucket List: 100 Downsizing and Organizing Things to Do Before You Die.
+She is also the author of the award-winning books, A Good Goodbye: Funeral Planning for Those Who Don’t Plan to Die and Kicking The Bucket List: 100 Downsizing and Organizing Things to Do Before You Die.